Young Astronomers Blog, Volume 29, Number 10.

 These spots are thought to be storms around the size of the Earth, although astronomers have also theorized that they are breaks in Neptune’s atmosphere.
 Associated with the spots are higher altitude white methane clouds that precede the formation of the spot.
 Unlike Jupiter’s Great Red Spot that remains in one place and has lasted hundreds of years, Neptune’s dark spots drift in its atmosphere and last only a few years.

-Fourteen moons are found orbiting Neptune.
+Sixteen moons are found orbiting Neptune.
+Two new moons were discovered in 2024.
 Triton is the largest and is one of the seven largest moons in the Solar System.
 Unlike the other six, Triton orbits Neptune in the opposite direction (retrograde) from Neptune’s rotation.
 Its surface is thought to consist of frozen nitrogen with geysers that stream icy material onto its surface.
-Astronomers think Triton might be a dwarf planet captured by Neptune’s gravity sometime in the ancient past.
+Astronomers think Triton might be a dwarf planet that was captured by Neptune’s gravity sometime in the ancient past.

 Selected Sources and Further Reading